Jammy2211/PyAutoGalaxy/paper/paper.md

-accurately represent the complex irregular structures such high resolution observations reveal. `PyAutoGalaxy` aims to meet both these needs, by interfacing galaxy model-fitting with the probabilistic programming language `PyAutoFit` to provide Bayesian fitting tools suited to big data analysis alongside image processing tools that represent irregular galaxy structures using non-parametric models.
+accurately represent the complex irregular structures such high resolution observations reveal. `PyAutoGalaxy` aims to meet both these needs, by interfacing galaxy model-fitting with the probabilistic programming language `PyAutoFit` to provide Bayesian fitting tools suited to big data analysis alongside image processing tools that represent irregular galaxy structures using non parametric models.

 # Software API and Features

 At the heart of the `PyAutoGalaxy` API is the `Galaxy` object, which groups together one or more `LightProfile` objects at an input redshift.
 Passing these objects a `Grid2D` returns an image of the galaxy(s), which can subsequently be passed through `Operator` objects to apply a 2D convolution or Fast Fourier Transform and thereby compare the `Galaxy`'s image to an imaging or interferometer dataset.
-The `inversion` package contains non-parametric models which fit a galaxy's light using Bayesian linear matrix algebra.
-These were originally developed to reconstruct the source galaxies of strong gravitational lenses in `PyAutoGalaxy`'s child project `PyAutoLens` [@Nightingale2015] [@Nightingale2021].
+The `inversion` package contains non parametric models which fit a galaxy's light using Bayesian linear matrix algebra.
+These were originally developed to reconstruct the source galaxies of strong gravitational lenses in `PyAutoGalaxy`'s child project `PyAutoLens` [@Nightingale2015] [@pyautolens].
 `PyAutoGalaxy` includes a comprehensive visualization library for the analysis of both direct imaging and interferometer datasets and tools for preprocessing data to formats suitable to galaxy model-fitting.
 The `astropy` cosmology module handles unit conversions and calculations are optimized using the packages `NumPy` [@numpy], `numba` [@numba],